December 14, 2011

 We used all of these techniques and they really made a big difference for us.
 Now you have them.
 I hope you never need them, but if you do, use as many as you can and you'll be amazed at the difference they make!

-Excerpted from Dave Balch's DVD, You Can Handle More Than You Think You Can.
+* About the author: This article is excerpted from Dave Balch's DVD, You Can Handle More Than You Think You Can.
 Balch is a coping strategies specialist, the founder of Coping University, and author of Cancer for Two.